 The pain of sciatica can range from an infrequent irritation to a constant, debilitating pain.

-If you are experiencing pain anywhere along the course of the sciatic nerve, it’s an indication that the nerve is irritated.
+If you are experiencing pain anywhere along the course of the sciatic nerve, it's may indicate irritation.
 The most common sources of this nerve irritation arise in the low back:

 Sciatica can also become problematic in pregnant women in conjunction with the changes that occur as the fetus grows and the back and pelvis shift to accommodate.
-There are also some lifestyle-related risk factors that can be changed or avoided.
+There are also some lifestyle-related risk factors to change or avoid.
 Prolonged periods of sitting, either due to a sedentary lifestyle or a job that requires it, can increase the odds of developing sciatica.
 Obesity can increase the stress on your spine and spinal discs, and diabetes can increase the risk of nerve damage.

 We started off by taking a look at the origins of the sciatic nerve itself and how it forms from nerves that branch from the lower back.
 Although that is where the sciatic nerve itself begins, troubles with your lower back can have their roots elsewhere in the spine.
 If you are in search of sciatica relief that is more than a mere temporary solution, then it is necessary to figure out what is causing the lower back to function abnormally.